 Create an “ER kit” and keep it updated with

-- Insurance information: A copy of your family member’s insurance card(s).
-Include any supplemental policies.
+A copy of your family member’s insurance card(s).
+Include any prescription or supplemental policies.

-- A change of clothes in case your loved one’s garments become wet or soiled.
+This will come in handy if your loved one’s garments become wet or soiled.

 What to Do: Strive for balance.

 Stay calm Support your loved one with your calm attention.